dasch-swiss/dsp-ui-lib/projects/dsp-ui/README.md

 Get the developer manual on [docs.dasch.swiss](https://docs.dasch.swiss/developers/knora-ui/contribution/).

-The sources for this package are in the [dasch-swiss/dsp-ui](https://github.com/dasch-swiss/knora-ui-ng-lib) repo.
+The sources for this package are in [dasch-swiss/dsp-ui](https://github.com/dasch-swiss/knora-ui-ng-lib) repo.
 Please file issues and pull requests on this repo.